complete-dope/complete-dope.github.io/_posts/FnO.md

 ETF : exchange traded funds , basket of differnet underlying to diversify the portfolio, these replicate an index and are cheap to buy with the same exposure as of an index

+Okay , but what the hell are ETF's ?
+> ETF's provide the same expose as the index, lets say bank nifty maintains an index of top 12 banks and you think the banking sector will go up but not know which individual bank might go .. so the best way would to trade in bank nifty's etf that provide the same expose what the index would have provided you ..
+They maintain the same holding that the index holds and are available at much less price compared to the index price

 Option seller has to follow what the option buyer has to say ..

 # Option greeks :